 Or would you stay loyal to your old mobile phone provider if you knew they offer 24/7 support for delightful customer service?

-Apart from expecting products whose quality matches the prize, customers for years now also expect to find the service providers exactly when they need them.
+Apart from expecting products whose quality matches the price, customers for years now also expect to find service providers exactly when they need them.
 If you’re good at what you’re doing, you should even be the one to let the customers know they can count on you.
 However, make sure you do that before they even think of reaching out to you.
 So, if you make them choose between a good product and a good after-sales service, you’re not on the right path.

 Good products keep customers interested, but after-sales service keeps them loyal

 Offering a great product that’s not backed up with at least decent support is a pretty risky business.
 On the one hand, if you don’t show interest in your customer experience, you’ve lost them for sure.
-And allowing your business to not address customers’ after-sale needs, you’re ruining the future of your brand.
+And by allowing your business to not address customers’ after-sale needs, you’re potentially ruining the future of your brand.

 To make sure your first-time buyers will remain loyal to your brand, you should think beyond just selling a product.
 That’s the key to delightful customer service: providing your customers with the attention they need.
 Now doing so certainly doesn’t mean that you should repeatedly bother them asking if they’re happy or if they need anything (although getting in touch with them once in a while would be appreciated).